supremelucifer/HomeAssistantAssist/doc/en/INSTALLATION.md

    - **Templates**: Click on `Import skill`
    - **Insert the address**: [https://github.com/fabianosan/HomeAssistantAssist.git](https://github.com/fabianosan/HomeAssistantAssist.git) and click `Import`
 2. Go to the **Code** tab.
-3. Insert your information into the `config.txt` file as instructed below:
+3. Insert your information into the configuration file as instructed below:
-   - Open the `config.txt` file in the project's root directory (/Skill Code/lambda/).
+   - Open the `config.cfg` file in the project's root directory (/Skill Code/lambda/).
    - Insert the following information:
      ```txt
      home_assistant_url=https://YOUR-HOME-ASSISTANT-EXTERNAL-URL/api/conversation/process